Eldoret: Points of interest

-Eldoret Club

-Eldoret Club is a private members club that was established in 1924 on the edge of town.
-It is situated on large well-manicured grounds that house a clubhouse, a 9-hole golf course and a variety of other facilities.

-Athletics Training Centres

-Athletics is by far the most popular sport in the region with wins at the Olympics and World Athletics Championships as well as road races across the world having propelled many local residents to stardom and financial success.
+Athletics is by far the most popular sport in the region, with wins at the Olympics and World Athletics Championships as well as road races across the world having propelled many local residents to stardom and financial success.
+As such, athletics training centers can function as tourist attractions.
 Current and future athletes can be seen training at the IAAF High Altitude Training Center and other privately run training centers, the Kipchoge Keino stadium or even along the streets on most mornings.

-Poa Place

-This is a notable resort in the town and features a wide variety of accommodation, food and amusements.